b00401062/b00401062.github.io/Textbooks/Alpaydin's Introduction to Machine Learning.md

   - $V^k(x)$ is the volume of the $d$-dimensional hypersphere centered at $x$.
 - The **k-nn classifier** has a posterior density $\hat{p}(C_i\|x)$ = $k_i/k$.
 - A special case of k-nn is the **nearest neighbor classifier** where $k$ = 1.

+### Condensed Nearest Neighbor

+- Time and space complexity of nonparametric methods are proportional to the size of the training set.
+- *Condensing* methods have been proposed to decrease the number of stored instances without degrading performance.
+- Only the instances that define the discriminant need to be kept.

+### Distance-Based Classification

+- Most classification algorithms can be recast as a distance-based classifier.